ianmwelch/GerhardtHymns/hymns/001/text/russell.md

 layout: hymn
 ---

-Arthur T. Russell, 1851
-_Psalms and Hymns_, no. 36

 1. Oh, how shall I receive Thee:
    how meet Thee on Thy way
    Blest hope of every nation;